 M-DCPS currently utilizes approximately 125,000 computers at over 400 different physical locations across an enterprise-level network.
 This large network connects students, teachers, administrators and parents with a vast amount of information and educational tools.
-For example, student's grades and attendance are reported via an electronic grade book system.
+For example, student grades and attendance are reported via an electronic grade book system.
 Business transactions such as the procurement of goods and services as well as employee payroll are also processed on the District's network.
-Webinars, which allow Principals to attend important district meetings without having to leave the school campus where they are most needed, are accessed through the network.
-Parents and students can review a student's progress using the District's portals.
+Webinars, which allow principals to participate in important district meetings without having to leave the school campus where they are most needed, are accessed through the network.
+Parents and students can review student progress using the District's portals.
 These and many other extremely critical district functions rely on the availability of a robust network with properly managed resources and equipment.

 Technical Support Technicians (TSTs)1 are the primary source of technical support at each school site.
-On June 17, 2009, the School Board of Miami-Dade County approved agenda item D-26, which realigned the reporting structure for TSTs from the school-site administrator (i.e., Principal) to a more centralized model under ITS.
-Under this model, technicians typically are assigned one or more schools and also provide assistance to other nearby schools if needed.
+On June 17, 2009, the School Board of Miami-Dade County approved agenda item D-26, which realigned the reporting structure for TSTs from the school-site administrator (i.e., principal) to a more centralized model under ITS.
+Under this model, technicians typically are assigned one or more schools and provide assistance to other nearby schools if needed.

 Infrastructure and Systems Support (ISS) is a subdivision of ITS and is responsible for managing technicians and providing all school site IT support.
 ISS has created six support areas, each maintained by a technical team that serves an average of about 60 schools.
-Previously, we have reported the results of the audits we have conducted at two of the six support areas.
-ISS Support Area V (70 schools) is staffed as follows:
+ISS Support Area II (48 schools) is staffed as follows:

-ISS Support Area V (as of May 2011)
+ISS Support Area II (as of May 2011)

 Title Quantity

-Technical Support Technician (TST): Microsystems Technician (MST) Computer Specialist (CS) Computer Technician (CT) 50
+Technical Support Technician (TST):

+Microsystems Technician (MST) 38

+Computer Specialist (CS) Computer Technician (CT)

 Network Data Communication Specialist (NDCS) 2

 Network Analyst (NA, Administrator) 0

-Project Manager (PM , Administrator) 1
+Project Manager (PM, Administrator) 1

-TOTAL 53
+TOTAL 41